danvega/danvega-dev-nuxt/content/blog/2019/07/23/website-new-features-improvements.md

 title: 'New Features and Improvements to my website'
 date: '2019-07-23T11:20:30.619Z'
 published: true
-excerpt: 'In this article I am going to walk you through some of the new features I have been working on for my website'
+description: 'In this article I am going to walk you through some of the new features I have been working on for my website'
 author: 'Dan Vega'
 tags:
   - 'blog'